jrsharp/pcd68/jonsharp.net/content_single.md

 ## The Retrocomputing Laboratory

-My digital archaeology spans everything from Apple 1 replicas to handheld game consoles.
+My digital archaeology spans everything from Apple 1 replicas to Palm Pilots, Newtons and handheld game consoles.
 Some highlights from the collection:

 Bare-metal Macintosh Programming - What happens when you throw out the Mac ROM and its Toolbox?
 You get a blank slate for imagination (and a lot of 68k